 Here's What You Can Do With Your Thanksgiving Leftovers

-The Food Bank of Delaware's Tim Hunter offers up some creative tips.
+Tim Hunter, executive chef at the Food Bank of Delaware, offers up some creative tips.

-Thanksgiving is tomorrow, and while you might be worrying about how long to cook the turkey or whether or not your mother-in-law will criticize your less-than-creamy mashed potatoes, just think about all those leftovers you will have once the feast is over.
+Thanksgiving is right around the corner, and while you might be worrying about how long to cook the turkey or whether or not your mother-in-law will criticize your less-than-creamy mashed potatoes, just think about all those leftovers you will have once the feast is over.

 While day-old turkey sandwiches are classic, why not get a little creative and turn your leftovers into their own standout dishes?
 We reached out to Tim Hunter, executive chef and instructor at the Food Bank of Delaware for some leftover reinvention tips.

 Hunter recommends turning that leftover bird into a hearty chili.

 "Take the meat right off the bone and do either a traditional red or a white bean chili," says Hunter.

 Add onions, celery and chili powder, he said.
 Use leftover tomato sauce if you're going for red, or cream soup for white chili.

 Another option is a turkey potpie.
 Get pie shells, add your leftover turkey and veggies and then bake.
 "It's nice and hearty and hot," Hunter says.

 Hunter also says he likes to make potato croquettes.